Avoidant Personality Disorder

 The American Psychological Association Dictionary of Psychology defines avoidant personality disorder as a mental health condition characterized by a hypersensitivity to rejection and ridicule, a strong desire for uncritical acceptance by peers, social withdrawal despite a desire for acceptance and affection, and low self-esteem.

-First defined by Theodore Millon in 1969, avoidant personality disorder causes long-standing patterns with results severe enough to impair the functional ability to work and maintain personal relationships.
+First defined by Theodore Millon in 1969, avoidant personality disorder causes long-standing patterns with results severe enough to impair a person’s ability to work and maintain personal and intimate relationships.
 Symptoms of this condition can include the following:

 • Extreme sensitivity to rejection and criticism